 NP attributes are clinically focused, and NPs are capable in research, education and leadership as applied to clinical care (Refer Figure 1).
-Research includes leading processes to support reflective practice, evidence-based care and quality management.
+Research includes leading processes that stimulates improved or new evidence-based care and quality management.
 NPs educate others related to the focus of, and available options, of care.
-Nurse practitioners are leaders and lead care and care teams.
+NPs are leaders and lead care and care teams.
 NPs engage in reflective practice and support others in this process through clinical supervision or mentoring.

 NPs can manage and are accountable for, complete episodes of care including wellness focused care, as the primary provider of care or part of a care team.
-NPs collaborate and consult with health consumers, their families and community, and other professionals, including health personnel, to plan, implement and evaluate integrated care that optimises outcomes for recipients and the systems of care.
+NPs collaborate and consult with health consumers, their families and community, and other professionals, including health personnel, to plan, implement and evaluate integrated care that optimises outcomes for recipients, their progression through the health system and access to relevant systems of care.

 As part of providing care, NPs can independently request and interpret any diagnostic and/or screening investigations within their scope of practice to facilitate diagnosis and/or screening processes.
 This informs diagnosis and care planning.
 Care can include nursing interventions that involve initiation, titration or cessation of any medicines in their scope.
+NPs practice encompasses technical and procedural skills that are applied as part of their responsibility in initiating and managing complex healthcare requirements.
 NPs take responsibility for following-up on any components of care initiated.
 They are accountable for care provided and self-monitor their work.